natalie-kate/pocket-bookcase/TESTING.md

   - Manage genre page allows admin to successfully delete a genre after confirmation
     * Found that Action & Adventure buttons wouldn't do anything, realised similar to a previous issue that this was due to the id being generated from it having an "&".
 So in add genre input added a pattern and tooltip attributes so that this could be prevented from occurring.
   - Manage users allows admin to search for admin users or a user by username.
-  - Manage users page allows admin to open a users edit user page to successfully make then an admin.
+  - Manage users page allows admin to open a users edit user page to successfully make them an admin.
   - Manage users page allows admin to open a users edit user page to successfully reset their password.
   - Manage users page allows admin to successfully delete a user after confirmation.
-  - Cancel buttons take user of of the edit page they were on or close the delete confirmation.
+  - Cancel buttons take user off of the edit page/section they were on or close the delete confirmation.
      * Hadn't put a cancel button in edit_user and edit_book pages.
   - Clicking on social links work, opening in a new tab.
   - Footer links all go to the correct place, back to top link correct on each page.
+     * Was having issued on mobile device clicking the correct link, put anchor into paragraph tags as that was the only way I could get them to space out.
-  - Footer links appearing appropriately, logged in vs non logged.
+  - Footer links appearing appropriately, logged in vs non logged in.
   - Hover effects work on social icons and all links and buttons.
   - Contact form will not submit without all three required personal details and comment box being completed .
-Can type in text area, On successful form submission, personalised modal appears, both close buttons take user back to home page and star rating works.
+  - Can type in contact form text area, star ratings work and on successful form submission, personalised modal appears
+  - Both modal close buttons take user back to home page.
   - Upon successful submission, receive an email with details taken from the form by email.js and send button has changed to sent.
   - Upon contact form submission user also recieves a personalised acknowledgment email.
   - 404.html back to home button works.